micahh2/Time-Travel/Readme.md

 ##Compiling
 * You will need SDL installed
-- Open the directory in terminal
+*	Open the directory in terminal: 'cd /home/username/where/i/put/it'
-- type 'make fast'
+* 	Type: 'make fast'
-- To run you might need to change the permisions 'chmod a+x game'
+* 	To run you might need to change the permisions: 'chmod u+x game'
-- Then './game'
+* 	Then run: './game'

 ##Controls
 * Just use the mouse to click and the boxes will follow you.